Tenderly/hardhat-tenderly/README.md

 ## Environment extensions

-This plugin extends the Buidler Runtime Environment by adding a `tenderly` field whose type is `Tenderly`.
+This plugin extends the Hardhat Runtime Environment by adding a `tenderly` field whose type is `Tenderly`.

 This field has the `verify` and `push` methods.